ep2k2/immersive/seed_data/LLM_prompt.md

 **Character Image Prompt Requirements:**

 ***Focus:** Describe *only* the character.
 Do *not* include environmental details, positioning (e.g., "in front of"), or background elements.
 *   **Appearance:** Specify the character's age, gender, and general appearance including if wearing "round glasses", "long earrings", "a slouchy hat" etc.).
 State that characters are Japanese unless the scenario explicitly indicates otherwise.
+Very the gender and age of the character.
 *   **Clothing:** Describe clothing in general terms (e.g., "a jacket," "a dress," "dungarees").
 Omit specific colors and patterns.
 *   **Exceptions for Patterns:** If an item is *typically* patterned or branded (e.g., a baseball cap, a yukata), specify if it is *plain* (e.g., "a plain baseball cap," "a plain yukata").
 *   **Actions and Emotions:** Briefly describe the character's current action or emotion (e.g., "waiting expectantly," "smiling proudly," "looking focused").